 A 4-zone timer will only run 4 electric valves.
 Plan ahead.
 If your system may require more stations in the future, buy the 6 station timer.
 This will cost a few dollars more now, but potentially save you a lot in the future.
 There are some timers that have the ability to add additional stations by using bigger modules.
 Many timers also have multi-function capabilities which allow you more versatility in your watering times.

 If you live in a stormy area that suffers frequent power outages, you may want a sprinkler controller with a backup battery.
-It should be noted that you cannot run your sprinklers on the battery power, but it does ensure your setting are saved so that you can avoid the inconvenience of resetting it every time the power goes out.
+It should be noted that you cannot run your sprinklers on the battery power, but it does ensure your setting are saved so that you can avoid the inconvenience of resetting them every time the power goes out.

 No matter what kind of climate, rain/freeze sensors are useful.
 This feature is especially helpful if you have plants, trees, and grass that are susceptible to over-watering.
 Most controls with rain sensors offer a bypass, so you can use your best judgment and manually override the sensors.